asciamanna/asciamanna.github.io/_drafts/data-classes-and-the-feature-envy-code-smell.md

 ### Move Method

-Again relying on automated refactoring tools, we perform a _**Move Method**_ refactoring and move the extracted private method to a public method on the data class.
+Now that we have the code isolated in a private method, we perform a _**Move Method**_ refactoring and move the extracted private method to a public method on the data class.
 We continue doing this until the properties are no longer referenced in the host class, being replaced with well named methods on the original data class.
 In doing so we are improving the interface to the original data class.
-Our goal is to eventually remove the properties from the public interface of the data object and replace them with appropriate public methods that encapsulate data *AND* behavior.
+Our ultimate goal is to remove the properties from the public interface of the data object and replace them with public methods that encapsulate data *AND* behavior.

 ## What about Parameter Objects?